Composing Recurrent Spiking Neural Networks using Locally-Recurrent Motifs and Risk-Mitigating Architectural Optimization: Hybrid Risk-Mitigating Architectural Search (HRMAS)

 \subsubsection{Gradient-based Optimization in HRMAS}

-Optimizing the weight and architectural parameters by solving the bi-level optimization problem of (\ref{eq:bi-level_optimization}, \ref{eq:bi-level_constraint}) can be computational expensive.
-We adapt the recent method ~\cite{liu2018darts} to reduce computational complexity by relaxing the discrete architectural parameters to continuous ones for efficient gradient-based optimization.
+Optimizing the weight and architectural parameters by solving the bi-level optimization problem of (\ref{eq:bi-level_optimization}, \ref{eqn_second_step}, \ref{eq:bi-level_constraint}) can be computationally expensive.
+We adapt the recent method proposed in ~\citet{liu2018darts} to reduce computational complexity by relaxing the discrete architectural parameters to continuous ones for efficient gradient-based optimization.
 Without loss of generality, we consider a multi-layered RSNN consisting of one or more SC-ML layers, where connections between layers are assumed to be feedforward.
-We focus on one such SC-ML layer, as shown in Figure~\ref{fig:arch_and_weight}, to discuss the proposed gradient-based optimization.
+We focus on one SC-ML layer, as shown in Figure~\ref{fig:arch_and_weight}, to discuss the proposed gradient-based optimization.

 The number of neurons in the SC-ML layer is fixed.
 The motif size is optimized such that each neuron is partitioned into a specific motif based on the chosen motif size.
 The largest white square in Figure~\ref{fig:arch_and_weight} shows the layer-connectivity matrix of all intra-layer connections of the whole layer, where the dimension of the matrix corresponds to the neuron count of the layer.
 We superimpose three sets of smaller gray squares onto the layer-connectivity matrix, one for each of the three possible motif sizes of $v_1$, $v_2$, and $v_3$ considered.
-Choosing a particular motif size packs neurons in the layer into multiple motifs, and the corresponding gray squares in Figure~\ref{fig:arch_and_weight} illustrate the intra-motif connectivity introduced within the SC-ML layer.
+Choosing a particular motif size packs neurons in the layer into multiple motifs, and the corresponding gray squares illustrate the intra-motif connectivity introduced within the SC-ML layer.